akka/akka/akka-docs/general/message-send-semantics.rst

 Actual transports may provide stronger semantics, but at-most-once is the semantics you should expect.
-The alternatives would be once-and-only-once, which is extremely costly, or atleast-once which essentially requires idempotency of message processing, which is a user-level concern.
+The alternatives would be once-and-only-once, which is extremely costly, or at-least-once which essentially requires idempotency of message processing, which is a user-level concern.

 Ordering is preserved on a per-sender basis